Driving Directions / Arrival Information

 If you cannot arrive between 10 AM and 4 PM, be sure to let us know your plans, and we will try to make the best arrangements possible for staff time.
 This may mean, for evening arrivals, that we will need to work with you the following morning.
 A note will be left on our office door (first building on your left prior to going up into our parking lot) as to where your room is for your overnight stay.

 For parties not spending the night prior to your trip embarkation, plan to arrive as early as possible after 8 AM.
 It is our practice to launch the previous day’s arrivals first each morning.
-Then we try to have all “arrive-and-out” parties on the water by noon.
+Then we try to have all “arrive-and-out” parties on the water as soon as possible.
 Briefings last about two hours, personal item packing time adds another one-half to one hour.

 Finally, if we are driving to a remote landing, we need to add an additional half hour to an hour and a half.
 Paddle time to your first camp site can range from 15 minutes to an hour and a half.